-1. In the Domain Management page, click Discover on the Start Page or select Operations > Discover from the quick access toolbar.

-2. On the Discover tab, the method Discover via Seed Routers is selected by default.
+- 1. In the Domain Management page, click Discover on the Start Page or select Discover from the navigation menu. - 2.
+On the Discover tab, the method Discover via Seed Routers is selected by default.
 Select one of the following ways to enter one or multiple seed routers:

 - Enter seed IP addresses directly in the blank field, separated by semicolons.
 The live network discovery starts from these IP addresses. - If you already have any devices discovered in your domain, click Import IP List>Select Devices. - Import a .csv or a .txt file by clicking Import IP list.
+Both IPv4 and IPv6 IP addresses are supported.
 Here is a sample list for your reference:

-- 3. Select one of the following options from the Access Mode drop-down list. - SNMP and Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data. - SNMP and SSH retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data. - SNMP and Telnet/SSH retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data; if Telnet doesn't work, then use SSH. - SNMP and SSH/Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data; if SSH doesn't work, then use Telnet. - SNMP Only retrieve live data via SNMP only.
+- Download a template file for reference by clicking Download Template File. - 3.
+Select one of the following options from the Access Mode drop-down list. - SNMP and Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data. - SNMP and SSH retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data. - SNMP and Telnet/SSH retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data; if Telnet doesn't work, then use SSH. - SNMP and SSH/Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data; if SSH doesn't work, then use Telnet. - SNMP Only retrieve live data via SNMP only.